-You agree to pay and will be charged as set forth in the then-current Rate Schedule, which may be amended from time to time.
+You agree to pay when due and will be charged as set forth in the then-current Rate Schedule, which may be amended from time to time.

 To the extent permitted by law, we will charge to the payment card associated with your Account all Rental Fees, and other fees and charges that you have incurred as a GIG Member.
 You agree to ensure that your payment card information is always up to date and has sufficient limits available to pay any amount you owe to us.
 Rental Fees, and other fees and charges are not refundable except where required by law.
 Rental Fees, and other fees and charges, and taxes are subject to change.